stevenagechessclub/stevenagechessclub.github.io/test/md/silverware.md

 ### League

-The Herts & District league is a competition with a classical time control played with a friendly spirit but with games still graded:
+The league is a competition with a classical time control:

 - 70 minute + 10 second increment time control
 - 5 boards per team
 - North and South leagues with a knockout stage

 Stevenage have won the Herts & District league in the following seasons:

 - 2022
 - 2019
 - 2015